 Tummy time will help develop your baby’s neck, shoulder, arm and back muscles.
 It will help develop their movement and balance skills.

 Tummy time will also help reduce the chance of your baby developing a flat spot on the back or side of their head.

-Since the introduction of the Sids and Kids Safe Sleeping Guidelines in 1990 the incidence of sudden infant deaths has dropped remarkably and it is extremely important that babies sleep on their backs.
+Since the introduction of the Red Nose Safe Sleeping Guidelines in 1990 the incidence of SUDI (Sudden Unexpected Death in Infancy) has dropped by 85% so we all now know how vitally important it is that babies sleep on their backs.
 But parents have since grown less confident about placing babies on their front when awake.
 Try to do ‘sleep on their back, play on their belly’.